Gear4music (Holdings) plc

 The Annual Report & Accounts is published on the Company’s investor website.

-The Board strives to balance the needs of all of these stakeholder groups while maintaining focus on the Board’s primary responsibility to promote the success of the Group and deliver long-term shareholder value.
+The Board strives to balance the needs of all these stakeholder groups while maintaining focus on the Board’s primary responsibility to promote the success of the Group and deliver long-term shareholder value.

 Internal – Our People